strapi/documentation/docusaurus/docs/dev-docs/preview.md

 ### Allowed origins

-Controls which domains can access previews:
+Controls which domains are allowed to be loaded in an iframe in your admin panel to preview content:

 ```javascript title="config/admin.ts|js" {5}
 // …